Updated: Sep 8

 The majority of the population are Christians, major Christian denominations on the island include the Congregational Christian Church in American Samoa, the Catholic Church, The Church of Jesus Christ of Latter-day Saints, and the Methodist Church of Samoa.

-A minority group of agnostic, Chinese Universalist, Buddhist, and followers of the Baháʼí Faith are found on the island.
+A minority group of agnostic, Chinese Universalists, Buddhists, and followers of the Baháʼí Faith are found on the island.

 United States dollar (US$) (USD).

-Climate In American Samoa, an archipelago in the Pacific Ocean located south of the Equator, the climate is hot, humid, and rainy throughout the year, with a maximum in rainfall from December to March and a relative minimum from June to September.
+In American Samoa, an archipelago in the Pacific Ocean located south of the Equator, the climate is hot, humid, and rainy throughout the year, with a maximum of rainfall from December to March and a relative minimum from June to September.

 The best time to travel to American Samoa runs from June to September, since it is the least hot and the least rainy period of the year; anyway, even during this period, downpours and thunderstorms must be put into account.